 Recipients are expected to participate in regular meetings throughout each semester.
-Recipients also present their preliminary project ideas during a CeLTA Lunch & Learn in fall semester and their results in late spring.
+Recipients also present their preliminary project ideas during the CeLTA PD series in fall semester and their results in spring.
 At the end of the project, fellows are required to submit a report.

 Previous CeLTA Fellows and Projects:

 - Chunhong Teng - Student Preparation for Overseas Experience: Developing Problem-based Learning Course for Culture and Language